ICAI-IMAT-XAI/final-project-joaquinmirmacias/README.md

 </div>

 * **Observation:**
     * **Visual (Heatmaps):** The **Grad-CAM** (left) shows a broad area of interest covering the main subject.
-However, the **Grad-CAM++** (right) provides much finer granularity, specifically highlighting high-frequency areas such as the **eyes or complex background textures**.
+However, the **Grad-CAM++** (right) provides much finer granularity, specifically highlighting high-frequency areas such as **complex background textures**.
     * **Textual (VQA):** The **BLIP** model perceives the image as a "Realistic Photo" and "Modern," indicating that the generative quality is high enough to fool a semantic description model.

 * **Interpretation:**
     * **Model Robustness:** Despite the image appearing "Realistic" to the VQA model (and likely to the human eye), the **ViT classifier correctly identified it as Synthetic**.
-The heatmaps reveal that the model is not looking at the general "scene" (like the VQA) but is instead focusing on specific **generative artifacts** structural inconsistencies often found in eyes or extremities that are imperceptible at a glance but mathematically distinct to the Transformer.
+The heatmaps reveal that the model is not looking at the general "scene" (like the VQA) but is instead focusing on specific **generative artifacts**—structural inconsistencies often found in eyes or extremities that are imperceptible at a glance but mathematically distinct to the Transformer.
     * **Technique Comparison:** This case demonstrates the superiority of **Grad-CAM++** over standard Grad-CAM for forensic tasks.
 Its ability to separate multiple focal points allows the stakeholder to pinpoint exactly *which* part of the image triggered the "Fake" flag.

 #### Case 2: Synthetic Wildlife (Surreal Context)
 <p align="center">